chendytriwardani/Hybrid_recsys_resto_CFnCNN/README.md

 # Hybrid_recsys_resto_CFnCNN
-Ini adalah rekomendasi sistem dengan pendekatan hibrid. pendekatan ini digunakan untuk  menanggulangi kelemahan dari collaborative filtering dan content-based filtering.
-Pendekatan hibrid yang diaplikasikan menggunakan salah satu  Deep Neural Network yaitu Convolutional Neural Network (CNN).
-CNN diharapkan dapat membantu mengekstrak konten untuk mendapatkan informasi rekomendasi dari konten.
+This is a recommendation system with a hybrid approach.
+This approach is used to overcome the weaknesses of collaborative filtering and content-based filtering.
+The hybrid approach applied uses one of the Deep Neural Networks, namely the Convolutional Neural Network (CNN).
+CNN is expected to help extract content to get recommendation information from content.

-Disini adalah link untuk mengunduh dataset: https://www.yelp.com/dataset
+Here is the link to download the dataset: https://www.yelp.com/dataset